MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection.md

 This article describes the following concepts.

 *   The user experience for redirection
-*   How to add your website to the IE compatibility list
+*   How to request an update to the list
-*   How to remove your website from the IE compatibility list

 ## Why is a website added to the IE compatibility list?